nens/threedi-docs/source/a_releasenotes.rst

 Bugfix in the ThreeDiToolbox
 =============================

-- Since QGIS 3.10 import sufhyd could cause coordinates to be switched.
-This has been fixed.
+- Fix import sufhyd coordinates swapped on newer gdal versions.

 Update land use map for the calculation of damage estimations